 Representing Victims of Multi-Vehicle Accidents in Fort Myers, Cape Coral, Port Charlotte and Naples

 When more than two cars are involved in an accident, issues of insurance coverage, liability and damages become more complicated.
 You may be able to recover under multiple insurance policies from multiple parties and may also have competing claims with other injured parties.
-A Fort Myers car accident lawyer can help you obtain the maximum compensation possible.
+A lawyer can help you obtain the maximum compensation possible.

 Spivey Law Firm, Personal Injury Attorneys, P.A. is a firm that emphasizes personal attention and aggressive representation in all cases.
 Our founding partner, Randall Spivey, is Florida Board Certified in civil trial law.
 Only 1 percent of Florida lawyers have achieved the honor of Board Certification in civil trial law.
 Certification is the highest level of recognition by the Florida Bar of Competency and experience of attorneys.
 Randall Spivey has also received a Preeminent Attorney Rating from Martindale Hubbell, which is the highest rating standard, signifying the greatest level of professional excellence for legal knowledge, communication skills and ethical standards.